Old Presbyterian Meeting House: Congregation today

-A congregation of the Presbyterian Church (USA), the Old Presbyterian Meeting House today is led by the Reverend Dr. Robert R. Laha, Jr., Senior Pastor and Head of Staff; the Reverend Katherine A. Stanford, Associate Pastor; the Reverend Ann Herlin Staley, Associate Pastor; and a Session (governing body) of 26 ruling elders.
-The church has a vibrant congregation of more than 1,000 members that is very much engaged in the contemporary world.
-It is an inclusive, justice-seeking congregation welcoming members and visitors for worship, service, education, and fellowship.
-The church supports a variety of programs and ministries for people of all ages, from pre-school age through teenagers and working adults to older adults in retirement homes.
+A congregation of the Presbyterian Church (USA), the Old Presbyterian Meeting House today is led by the Reverend Dr. Shelly Wood, Pastor and Head of Staff; the Reverend Dr. Katherine A. Stanford, Associate Pastor; the Reverend Ann Herlin Staley, Associate Pastor; and a Session (governing body) of 26 ruling elders.
+The church has a congregation of more than 1,000 members.
+It defines itself as "an inclusive, justice-seeking congregation," and supports a variety of programs and ministries for people of all ages, from pre-school age through teenagers and working adults to older adults in retirement homes.

 Music plays an important role in worship and broader aspects of life at the Meeting House.
 Worship services feature both the Lively-Fulcher pipe organ and the choir, which includes both professional and volunteer members.
 Special services may also feature the Erben organ, brass ensembles, the children's choirs, or other vocal or instrumental groups.
 "Concerts With A Cause," held periodically throughout the year, feature talented local artists, and a free-will offering collected at intermission benefits a designated local charity.
 During the Advent season, a half-hour program of "Noonday Noels," held on Wednesdays at noon, provides a brief musical offering and scripture reading.

-Through the Presbyterian Church, the Meeting House maintains a very active local, regional, national, and worldwide mission and outreach program.
-Among other needs, it provides support each year for the Alexandria Tutoring Consortium, the Fund for Alexandria's Child, the Arlandria Health Center, the Family to Family program, which assists families in meeting their monthly bills, the Rebuilding Together Alexandria program, designed to help impoverished residents of the city make necessary property improvements using volunteer help, Alive!—Alexandrians Involved Ecumenically—and the Greater Washington Interfaith Power + Light program.
-The congregation also conducts annual mission projects with The Shack Neighborhood House in Scotts Run, West Virginia and has active mission partnerships with groups in Reynosa, Mexico; Islamabad, Pakistan; Pignon, Haiti; and Kenya.
-In recent years, the congregation has been actively involved in social justice advocacy on issues such as affordable housing and improved health services for the poor through the interdenominational Virginians Organized for Interfaith Community Engagement (VOICE).
-In 2011, the Meeting House launched a program to provide online access to Virginia prisons, permitting the families of prisoners from Northern Virginia to conduct video visitations with loved ones at distant facilities.
+Through the Presbyterian Church, the Meeting House maintains an active local, national, and worldwide mission and outreach program.
+Among other needs, it provides support each year for the Alexandria Tutoring Consortium, the Family to Family emergency financial assistance program, and Alive!
+(Alexandrians Involved Ecumenically).
+The congregation also has active mission partnerships in Islamabad, Pakistan; Pignon, Haiti; and Kenya.
+The congregation is actively involved in social justice advocacy on issues such as affordable housing and improved health services through the interdenominational Virginians Organized for Interfaith Community Engagement (VOICE).

-Among the several buildings adjoining the Meeting House, Flounder House now provides classrooms, meeting space, the church archives, and space for a local non-profit; the Elliot House now houses the church offices; and the Education Building includes classrooms, a large meeting room, and the Meeting House pre-school.
+Among the several buildings adjoining the Meeting House, Flounder House now provides classrooms, meeting space, the church archives, and space for a local non-profit; the Elliot House now houses the church offices; and the Education Building includes classrooms, a large meeting room, and the Meeting House Cooperative Preschool.